-Asian markets mostly higher on optimism about US-China deal
+Global stocks rise on optimism about US-China deal

 Wall Street closed the books on a blockbuster 2019 for stock investors, with the broader market delivering its best returns in six years.

 The S&P 500 finished with a gain of 28.9% for the year, or a total return of 31.5%, including dividends.
 The Nasdaq composite rose 35.3%.
 For both indexes it was the best annual performance since 2013.
-Technology stocks helped power those gains by vaulting 48%.
-The Dow Jones Industrial Average gained 22.3%, led by Apple.